Freedom of education: France

-However, on August 13, 2021, even though some legal analysts posited this disposition would be overturned, the Council ruled it wasn't unconstitutional to submit homeschooling to a regime of authorisation.
+However, on 13 August 2021, even though some legal analysts posited this disposition would be overturned, the Council ruled that it was not unconstitutional to submit home-schooling to a regime of authorisation.

-Situation in Europe (2013)
+Northern Ireland

+The Supreme Court of the United Kingdom held in November 2025 that the education of a child known for anonymity as "JR87" was not delivered in an objective, critical, and pluralistic manner.
+JR87's parents did not want her to be taught that Christianity was an absolute truth.
+The Supreme Court found that the organisation of religious education and collective worship in her school was contrary to the freedom of education provision, "A2P1", of the European Convention on Human Rights (“ECHR”), read with Article 9 ECHR, as incorporated into UK domestic law by the Human Rights Act 1998.

+University of Amsterdam study (2013)

 A University of Amsterdam study of 2013 ranked six member states by their parallel education (the ability to voluntary create a religious denomination which can be aided/impeded through funding) to give an indication of the freedom of groups and individuals to instill their religious beliefs through education.
-The conclusions are listed below.
+The conclusions are listed below: